Ready, get set, go¶

 Before running DL_FIELD, make sure paths to the library files and the DL_FIELD control file are correct in the dl_f_path file.
 The latter must always be in the same DL_FIELD home directory where dl_field.exe is located.

-The dl_field.control is the default control file.
+The dl_field.control is the default control filename.
 You can change the name or create different control files, so long you don’t change the basic structures of the files.
 The control file is where you specify the system configuration input file and the choice of force field scheme, amongst other options.
 To choose which files to use, just change the control path in dl_f_path accordingly.

 Warning

 You would need to change all the paths should you move the dl_field.exe away from its original location.
+When you do so, please remember to move the accompany dl_f_path file as well.

 To run DL_FIELD program, just type: